 Ships and boats in the Salish Sea create disturbances for the southern residents.
 Underwater noise makes it difficult for these orcas to use echolocation, which allows them to find and hunt salmon.
 The presence of boats primarily for fishing and whale watching near pods can also affect their ability to effectively hunt.
 Although they have been legally declared Endangered in both Canada and the United States, threats to their survival continue to mount.
 In fact, shipping and associated underwater noise is projected to grow significantly in coming years as the port of Vancouver expands and proposed shipping projects get approved.

 Since 2011, WWF has been working to support quiet oceans for marine species on the Pacific coast, including the endangered killer whales.
 We have convened workshops to bring together researchers, policy makers and industry to find solutions to underwater noise pollution.
 In addition, we continue to work on Industry efforts such as the Port of Vancouver’s ECHO program and Green Marine to find practical solutions to reducing underwater noise pollution.
 In 2018, we joined a coalition of conservation organizations to pressure the government to take action to reduce threats through legal and other means.
-Although 2018 brought two more deaths and an unsuccessful birth, we are optimistic the new measures government announced and the promises to implement more protections in 2019 meant to protect the killer whales from further decline will be effective.
+The government has since strengthened regulations that will help the southern residents in the short term such as limiting Chinook fishing, enacting some foraging area closures and sanctuary zones and industry have taken on measures such as decreasing speeds for vessels in critical areas of the Salish Sea.
+We are optimistic these new measures, meant to protect the killer whales from further decline, will be effective in the 2019 season and want to see similar, if not increased measures in the future.
+We will continue to push for long term solutions and sustained efforts to reduce threats to the Southern Resident Killer Whale.

 What WWF is doing